agro23/DoctorLookup/README.md

 * Point your browser at the index.html file in the dist folder

 ## Future expansion
 Adding more cities besides Portland seems like a logical next step.
 I could ask the user for their location in a text field or even have them find themselves on Google Maps.
-Also, I'd like to figure out arrow notation with objects!

 ## Known Bugs and Issues